silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 **Flushing the cache**

-Whenever we edit a template file, we need to append *?flush=1* onto the end of the URL, e.g. http://localhost/your_site_name/?flush=1.
+Whenever we edit a template file, we need to append *?flush* onto the end of the URL, e.g. http://localhost/your_site_name/?flush.
 SilverStripe stores template files in a cache for quicker load times.
 Whenever there are changes to the template, we must flush the cache in order for the changes to take effect.

 ##  The Navigation System